stpica/Personal-Website/content/publication/workinprogress/ECBStatements/index.md

 publication:
 publication_short:

 abstract: Which words matter the most in central bank communication?
 Making use of a rather unique European monetary policy decision setting, we build the first monetary policy dictionary.
 We train the dictionary on a new intra-day level return data, which allows us to precisely identify which phrases do the market mainly reacts to.
+As an application, we attempt to distinguish whether financial markets react to learning about current economic conditions or future bank actions.

 # Summary.
 An optional shortened abstract.
 summary: Which words matter the most in central bank communication?
 Making use of a rather unique European monetary policy decision setting, we build the first monetary policy dictionary.
 We train the dictionary on a new intra-day level return data, which allows us to precisely identify which phrases do the market mainly reacts to.